kingofmalkier/count-dem-words/README.md

 * "Words" consisting entirely of punctuation are not counted.
 * Words that contain punctuation are treated as interesting words.
 "Blue-footed" is not broken up into "blue" and "footed".
 * Reading any particular top ten should be as close to instantaneous as possible.
 Processing lines should be the time-intensive operation.
+* Any failures in WordCount should be essentially hidden from its caller.
+Failures should be logged and empty return values returned.
 * The code is generally quite optimistic regarding Cassandra's availability and the success of its various queries.
 A lot more error-checking and logging could be done if so desired.

 Testing notes: